omgnetwork/ios-sdk/README.md

 - `onSuccessfulTransactionConsumptionFinalized(_ transactionConsumption: TransactionConsumption)`.

-This method will be called if a `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 addresses.
+This method will be called if a `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 wallets.

 - `onFailedTransactionConsumptionFinalized(_ error: APIError)`.